telerik/kendo-ui-core/docs/using-kendo-in-responsive-web-pages.md

 ## Individual widget resizing

 Each Kendo UI widget has a `resize()` method, which can be used to trigger a layout readjustment, instead of using `kendo.resize`.
-The widget `resize` method accepts a single boolean parameter, which defines whether the widget should execute its layout adjustment algorithm even if the widget's dimensions have not changed ("force" mode).
+The widget's `resize` method accepts a single boolean parameter, which defines whether the widget should execute its layout adjustment algorithm even if the widget's dimensions have not changed ("force" mode).

 #### Example: using widget `resize()`